-Pursuant to Article 6.1 of Eni's by-laws, in accordance with the special provisions specified in Article 3 of Decree-law No. 332 of 31 May 1994, ratified by Law No. 474 of 30 July 1994, under no circumstances whatsoever may any party directly or indirectly hold more than 3 per cent. of the share capital.
+Pursuant to Article 6.1 of Eni's by-laws, in accordance with the special provisions specified in Article 3 of Law Decree No. 332 of 31 May 1994, ratified by Law No. 474 of 30 July 1994, under no circumstances whatsoever may any party directly or indirectly hold more than 3 per cent. of the share capital.
 Exceeding these limits shall lead to a suspension of the exercise of voting rights or any other non-financial rights attached to the shares held exceeding the aforementioned limit.
-Pursuant to Article 32 of Eni's by-laws, and the aforementioned regulations, shareholdings in the share capital of Eni held by the Ministry of Economy and Finance, public bodies or organisations controlled by the latter are exempt from this provision.
+Pursuant to Article 32, paragraph 2 of Eni's by-laws, and the aforementioned regulations, shareholdings in the share capital of Eni held by the Ministry of Economy and Finance, public bodies or organisations controlled by the latter are exempt from this provision.
 Lastly, the special provisions state that the clause regarding shareholdings limits shall not apply if the above limit is exceeded following a takeover bid, provided that the bidder - as a result of the takeover - will own a shareholding of at least 75 per cent. of the capital with voting rights relating to the appointment or dismissal of directors.

-Decree-law No. 21 of 15 March 2012, ratified with amendments by Law No. 56 of 11 May 2012, aligned the Italian law on the special powers of the State on the EU rules.
+Law Decree No. 21 of 15 March 2012, ratified with amendments by Law No. 56 of 11 May 2012, aligned the Italian law on the special powers of the State on the EU rules.

 The special powers apply to companies that operate or hold assets in "strategic sectors" (such as defence and national security sectors, broadband electronic telecommunications networks with 5G technology, energy, transport and communications sectors, as defined by the implementing measures).

-With reference to the energy sector, the special powers include: a) veto power (or the power of imposing conditions or requirements) over certain transactions, resolutions or deeds involving strategic assets or the companies owning them; and b) the power of attaching conditions to or opposing the acquisition by a non-EU party, of an equity interest in companies that hold strategic assets, if it gives rise to the assumption of control of the company.
+With reference to the energy sector, the special powers include: a) veto power (or the power of imposing conditions or requirements) over certain transactions, resolutions or deeds involving strategic assets (as identified by Prime Minister Decrees) or the companies owning them, carried out with EU or non-EU party, if they concern assets identified by Prime Minister Decree No. 180 of 2020, or only with non-EU party, if they concern assets identified by Prime Minister Decree No. 179 of 2020; and b) the power of attaching conditions to or opposing the acquisition by a non-EU party, of an equity interest in companies that hold strategic assets, if it gives rise to the assumption of control of the company.